Eastwick Oral History Project

 - The impact of neighborhood sites — from EPA superfund sites to parks to the John Heinz NWR to sites of cultural significance — on personal and community life and organizing.

-- The role of place in Eastwick’s organizing efforts and ongoing fight for Eastwick residents to determine the community’s future.
+- The role of place in Eastwick’s efforts to determine its community’s future.